 A blank Moodle space will automatically be created for all UG and PG modules in SITS.
 For each module you will be asked:

-- To decide whether to import content from last year, import content and staff enrolments, create a blank space, the module is no longer required or apply the module default template.
+- To decide whether to import content from last year, import content and staff enrollments, create a blank space, the module is no longer required or apply the module default template.

-- Whether to remove staff enrolments from 1617 modules.
+- Whether to remove staff enrollments from 1617 modules.

 - Whether to remove staff edit permissions.

-If you have any questions about rollover decisions please contact the Moodle team: email@example.com
+If you have any questions about rollover decisions please contact the team: firstname.lastname@example.org

 The availability of Moodle spaces for the 18/19 academic year are to be confirmed.